Smithtekpty/smithtek-nodered/README.md

 * __Variable label__: The label of the Variable to which you will suscribe.

+*  __TLS__: By default, all data is sent encrypted via TLS.
+Uncheck if data should be sent unencrypted.

 * __Simple Node__: Simple node mode subscribes to a topic to retrieve **only** the last value of the variable using the SmithTek API.

+*  __Add Variable__: Adds an additional variable (up to 10).

+The output is a JSON object with the *variable name* as key and the *Last Value*/data point object as value, e.g.: `{"device_label/variable": {"value": 100, "timestamp": 1583523586668, "context": { "key1": "value1", "key2": "value2"}, "created_at": 1583523586732}`

+If you get the error: `TypeError: send is not a function`, please run `npm update node-red` and reload Node-Red.
+You probably run a `0.x` node-red version.
+This library requires >`1.0`.

 ### SmithTek Out